 Mistake #4: Not considering potential regulatory packaging requirements for certain types of shipments

 If your shipment contains dangerous goods or hazardous materials, there are almost always regulatory packaging requirements that must be followed.
-UPS's requirements can be found here.
+View the UPS’s packaging requirements on their website.

 Generally, UPS always requires that these types of shipments include: